baxterwells/Portfolio/README.md

 # Portfolio
-This is a portfolio to demonstrate my achievements and projects that I have created and worked on.
+This is a portfolio to demonstrate my projects and accomplishments.